-ESM firmware version of the existing EXP100s firmware version of the new (added) EXP100s Firmware upgrade procedure for ESMs in the new (added EXP100 EXP100 R1 ESM firmware version 953x or earlier EXP100 R2 ESM firmware version 955x or later In this case, you have added an EXP100 with R2 ESM firmware version 955x or later to an EXP100 drive loop that already contains EXP100s with R1 ESM firmware version 953x or earlier.
+ESM firmware version of the existing EXP100s ESM firmware version of the new (added) EXP100s Firmware upgrade procedure for ESMs in the new (added) EXP100 EXP100 R1 ESM firmware version 953x or earlier EXP100 R2 ESM firmware version 955x or later In this case, you have added an EXP100 with R2 ESM firmware version 955x or later to an EXP100 drive loop that already contains EXP100s with R1 ESM firmware version 953x or earlier.
 This configuration is not supported.
 You cannot downgrade the new EXP100 R2 ESM firmware with the existing EXP100 R1 ESM firmware file.
-It is recommended that you upgrade both the FAStT storage server controller and the EXP100 ESM firmware to EXP100 R2 firmware version to enable EXP100 R2 support.
-See Appendix C, "Enabling FAStT EXP100 R2 full high-availability support," on page 103 to upgrade the EXP100 ESM firmware of the firmware liftyou can not perform the upgrade immediately, do not proceed with any additional configuration tasks using the new EXP100 enclosure with EXP100 R2 ESM firmware.
+It is recommended that you upgrade both the DS4000 controller and the EXP100 ESM firmware to EXP100 R2 firmware version to enable EXP100 R2 support.
+See Appendix C, "Enabling EXP100 R2 full high-availability support," on page 95 to upgrade the EXP100 ESM firmware.
+If you can not perform the upgrade immediately, do not proceed with any additional configuration tasks using the new EXP100 enclosure with EXP100 R2 ESM firmware.
 Disconnect the new EXP100 enclosure with EXP100 R2 ESM firmware from the existing EXP100 drive loop.
-Schedule down time to upgrade the existing EXP100 enclosures and FAStT storage server to full failover-support EXP100 R2 ESM and controller firmware.
+Schedule down time to upgrade the existing EXP100 enclosures and DS4000 to full failover-support EXP100 R2 ESM and controller firmware.
 Then, re-attached the EXP100 enclosures with EXP100 R2 ESM.
 Note: If you need further assistance, contact IBM technical support, your IBM reseller, or your IBM representative.
-Important: Perform this ESM firmware upgrade during periods when you are not using the FAStT storage server.
+Important: Perform this ESM firmware upgrade during periods when you are not using the DS4000.
 Schedule downtime for the upgrade.
 If you upgrade the ESM firmware with I/Os, drives might be randomly marked as Failed which will cause the RAID arrays to fail.

-Table 10.
+Table 13.
 ESM firmware upgrade procedures for new EXP100s (continued)